18F/identity-idp/docs/sdk-upgrade.md

 ## Monitor A/B testing

+Monitoring must begin immediately after the recycle; it includes monitoring of the deployment itself.
+These instructions show how to monitor A/B testing in production.

 #### For 15 minutes after deploy:

 Use our [`ls-servers` command](https://handbook.login.gov/articles/devops-scripts.html#ls-servers) to view a table of our servers: